 10. Herbal remedies

 Many herbs can help stimulate saliva production and temporarily relieve dry mouth, among them:

 - Aloe vera (Aloe barbadensis).
 The gel or juice inside aloe vera plant leaves is moisturizing for the mouth.
 Purchasing aloe vera juice is a great way to treat dry mouth.

 - Ginger (Zingiber officinale).
 Ginger is a well-known herbal sialagogue.
 This means it helps stimulate saliva production, which also helps dry mouth.
-Ginger’s sialagogue action is mentioned in many studies, including this 2015 study.
+Ginger’s sialagogue action is mentioned in many studies, including

 - Hollyhock root (Alcea spp.).
 Hollyhock has moisturizing action similar to aloe vera.
 A 2015 study showed it helped dry mouth with the help of Malva sylvestris, a close relative.

 - Marshmallow root (Malva spp.).
 Marshmallow root is an emollient and moisturizing plant like aloe.
 It’s popular in traditional herbalism.
 A 2015 study showed it helped dry mouth with the help of Alcea digitata, a close relative.